T

 Insider tips

-• Be prepared for potential rain, even in summer months.
+• Be prepared for rain at any time of year, even in summer.

 Packing highlights